Winter Sports in Japan

 The typical cost of a one-day pass for a large ski area is around 4000-5000 yen (around 40-50 USD).
 Many resorts also offer half-day, multi-day, and season passes.
 Furthermore, ski holiday packages, which include transportation, lift pass, and accommodation, are available at competitive rates.
 We can help you secure the best package deals available to those who can search and buy them in Japanese, besides arranging a complete Japan tour with cultural destinations as well as your perfect winter sports package.

 Renting ski or snowboard equipment is possible at virtually every ski resort across Japan.
 Snow bikes, snow scooters, and other equipment are also available at some resorts.
-Typical prices range around 3000-5000 yen per day for a complete set (skis, boots and poles; or snowboard, boots, and bindings).
-Similar prices apply to a one day rental of ski wear which usually includes a jacket, pants, gloves, and goggles.
+Typical prices range around 3000-5000 yen per day for a complete set (skis, boots, and poles; or snowboard, boots, and bindings).
+Similar prices apply to a one-day rental of ski wear which usually includes a jacket, pants, gloves, and goggles.

-I am living in Tokyo, so I tend to go skiing parks in the Nagano area, especially Hakuba and Shiga that have hosted the Winter Olympics in 1998 are great areas with good snow and many amenities and hotels.
+I am living in Tokyo, so I tend to go to skiing parks in the Nagano area, especially Hakuba and Shiga that have hosted the Winter Olympics in 1998 are great areas with good snow and many amenities and hotels.
 Niseko in Hokkaido is the best ski area in Japan that is very foreigner-friendly as the area welcomes many Australians every winter.

 Your Japan Tour

 As seasoned Japan experts, we can help you create your perfect Japan tour including activities like skiing and snowboarding.
 A combination of sightseeing in Japan with winter sports is the ultimate winter holiday!
 Contact us to start planning your unforgettable holiday to this fascinating country full of once-in-a-lifetime experiences, culture, history, nature, delicious food, and winter sports!